 It’s also worth doing a rough competitor analysis and SEO audit, especially if you have lots of competitors ranking for a phrase that’s important for your brand.
 What kinds of pages are they targeting?
 Are there any weak points in their approach?
 What phrase variations could you use to get an edge on them?
 Make notes where appropriate in your list of internal URLs.

 At this point, you should have a document detailing your targeted internal pages as well as the ideal anchor text (and variants) for each.
-From there, you can edit each blog post or core page on your site, looking for contextually relevant opportunities to include new internal links.
-You can keep track of these on your own, or generate an internal link report.
+From there, you can edit each blog post or core pages on your site, looking for contextually relevant opportunities to include new internal links.
+You can keep track of these on your own, or generate an internal links report.
 There are several tools online that can help you generate a list of internal links, but I recommend Google Search Console’s Links report; it’s free, and you can also use it to generate information on external links pointing to your site.

 Incorporating Internal Link Building as a Secondary Strategy

 If you’re interested in only making a minimal effort, you can generate a list of URLs on your site and start making a conscious effort to incorporate them naturally in your existing and future content.
 Edit your existing articles to include contextually relevant links to various pages of your site.
-Then, whenever you’re ready to publish a new onsite post, be sure to include a handful of links to other pages of your site.
+Then, whenever you’re ready to publish a new onsite blog post, be sure to include a handful of links to other important pages of your site.
 Rather than worrying about exact match anchor text, simply use anchor text that makes sense in context.

 This approach won’t be as effective as the keyword research-dependent, objectively researched version; however, it’s still better than neglecting internal links altogether.